tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-2-no_better-STILL_TOO_BROAD_AND_UNFOCUSED.md

-# 3-new_art_new_life-2-article.md
+# 3-new_art_new_life-2-no_better-STILL_TOO_BROAD_AND_UNFOCUSED.md

-I intend to eventually publish this at: https://medium.com/@tomwhartung .
+Having given it some thought, I have decided to abandon this line of thought as well for a new one.

-"Eventually."
+It seems prudent though to also save this "version," minimal as it is, for possible future reference.

 # Goal - The Big Picture